r-zemblys/irf/README.md

 ```
 python run_training.py etdata/lookAtPoint_EL training
 ```
 This will perform feature extraction, train the IRF classifier and save it to the `./models/irf_datetime` directory.
-Note that the training script will stop if the `i2mc` feature is used, in case of which you will need to run `./util_lib/I2MC - Dev Version/I2MC_rz.m` before actually training the classifier.
+Note that the training script will stop if the `i2mc` feature is used, in case of which you will need to run `./util_lib/I2MC-Dev/I2MC_rz.m` before actually training the classifier.
 After i2mc is extracted, rerun the training script one more time.